Fourier-Mukai transforms for K3 and elliptic fibrations: FM transforms for Calabi-Yau fibrations

 We now prove Theorem \ref{main}.
 Let $\pi\colon X\to S$ be a flat Calabi-Yau fibration of relative dimension two, take a polarisation $\ell$ on $X$ and let $\hpi\colon Y\to S$ be a fine, irreducible component of $\M^{\ell}(X/S)$.
 Assume $Y$ and $X$ have the same dimension, $n$ say, and let $\P$ be a universal sheaf on $Y\times X$.

 The main problem is that we do not know {\it a priori} that $Y$ is non-singular, so we cannot immediately apply Theorem \ref{borlov}.
 We also do not have any control of the $\Ext$ groups between sheaves supported on the singular fibres of $X$.
-These problems can be solved by using Theorem \ref{biggy}.
-To apply it, let $U$ be an open subset of $S$ over which $\pi$ is smooth.
+These problems can be solved by using Theorem \ref{biggy}.\footnote{Note added in 2019.
+There is a small logical gap in the published version at this point.
+Since $Y$ is defined to be an irreducible, rather than connected, component of the moduli space, the corresponding family $\{\P_y:y\in Y\}$ need not be complete.
+However, examining the proof of Theorem \ref{biggy} we see that in fact all one needs is that the Kodaira-Spencer map at each point $y\in Y$ is injective, which is certainly the case.
+Thanks to Nick Addington and Dan Bragg for pointing this out.} To apply it, let $U$ be an open subset of $S$ over which $\pi$ is smooth.
 Let $B$ be the complement of $U$ in $S$, a closed subset of $S$ of positive codimension.

 Note that $\P_y\tensor\omega_X=\P_y$ for any point $y\in\hpi^{-1}(U)$ because $\omega_X$ restricts to give the trivial bundle on each non-singular fibre of $\pi$.
 By semi-continuity, for any $y\in Y$, there is a non-zero map